$10.36 million for New Conservation Projects from the Conservation and GROW Trusts

 Kasie McLaughlinBanner, Conservation Districts, News

-Benito area grain farmer John Sandborn recently donated 58.5 acres of pristine woodland habitat to the Manitoba Habitat Heritage Corporation (MHHC) through a Conservation Agreement.
+Benito area grain farmer John Sandborn recently donated 58.5 acres of pristine woodland habitat to the Manitoba Habitat Conservancy (MHC) through a Conservation Agreement.
 The agreement will protect the habitat forever.
-The Swan Lake Watershed District partnered with John and MHHC to facilitate signing of the Conservation Agreement.
-The mixed coniferous and deciduous forest is located south of Benito … Read More
+The Swan Lake Watershed District partnered with John and MHC to facilitate signing of the Conservation Agreement.
+The mixed coniferous and deciduous forest is located south of Benito on … Read More